-Procedure Outline / Method(s) used to carry of this procedure eut Responsibility of Evidence generated by this procedure to ensure its effectiveness 1.
+Procedure Outline / Method(s) used to carry out this procedure Responsibility of Evidence generated by this procedure to ensure its effectiveness 1.
 When PEL arrangements are activated College Director, Records of Learner Protection insurance is provided by Academic Affairs correspondence O'Driscoll O'Neil and underwritten by Hiscox Manager between College Insurance Company Limited.
-This insurance police y Director to QQI and to provides either for the completion of the Learner Protection programme or the return of fees most recently insurance provided by paid in line with the 2012 Act.
-O'Driscoll O'Neil and underwritten by Hiscox The agreements with O'Driscoll O'Neil which Insurance Company underpin these PEL arrangements are designed Limited., to inform them and developed in line with QQI's Protection of that PEL arrangements Enrolled Learners: Protocols for the need to be activated.
+This insurance policy Director to QQI and to provides either for the completion of the Learner Protection programme or the return of fees most recently insurance provided by paid in line with the 2012 Act.
+O'Driscoll O'Neil and underwritten by Hiscox The agreements with O'Driscoll O'Neil which Insurance Company underpin these PEL arrangements are designed Limited; to inform them and developed in line with QQI's Protection of PEL arrangements need Enrolled Learners: Protocols for the to be activated.
 Implementation of Part 6 of the 2012 Act.
 PEL arrangements will be activated when: 1.
-OTC fails to provide a programme of educati on and training of three months' duration or longer where moneys have been paid, for a ny reason (including the insolvency or the windi ng up of that provider), or where QQI withdra ws programme validation.
-2. Enrolled learners have begun, but r not completed, a programme of education a nd training of three months' duration or long ger where moneys have been paid and OTC ceas ses to provide the programme before th nat programme is completed for any reas on (including the insolvency or the winding up of that provider), or on account of Q QI withdrawing programme validation.
+OTC fails to provide a programme of education and training of three months' duration or longer where moneys have been paid, for any reason (including the insolvency or the winding up of that provider), or where QQI withdraws programme validation.
+2. Enrolled learners have begun, but not completed, a programme of education and training of three months' duration or longer where moneys have been paid and OTC ceases to provide the programme before that programme is completed for any reason (including the insolvency or the winding up of that provider), or on account of QQI withdrawing programme validation.

+T

-Typical examples of incidences for PEL activation are:
+Typical examples of incidences for PEL activation

+are:

-- A provider ceases trading while learners are enrolled on programmes - A provider ceases offering a specific programme while learners are enrolled on the programme - QQI withdraws validation of the programme while learners are enrolled
+1. A provider ceases trading while learners are

+enrolled on programmes

+2. A provider ceases offering a specific

+programme while learners are enrolled on the

+programme

+3. QQI withdraws validation of the programme

+while learners are enrolled

-2. Guideline Procedures on consideration of PEL arrangements activation
+2. Guideline Procedures on consideration of PEL

+arrangements activation

-In relation to the PEL option for the learner to complete the affected programme, the following section (2.2) provides a template framework approach to PEL, and outlines basic procedures in relation to managing a potential PEL situation arising.
-OTC would need to make available access, and/or information on the following:
+1. In relation to the PEL option for the learner

+to complete the affected programme, the

+following section (2.2) provides a template

+framework approach to PEL, and outlines

+basic procedures in relation to managing a

+potential PEL situation arising.
+OTC would

+need to make available access, and/or

+information on the following:

+2.2

-2.2.1 PEL Activation Procedural Considerations
+2.2.1 PEL Activation Procedural Considerations College Director, Arrangements

-- OTC needs to ensure that QQI and O'Driscoll O'Neil can readily access learner records in the event that PEL arrangements need to be activated. - 2.
-PEL Activation commences when the OTC College Director informs QQI and O'Driscoll O'Neil that there is a need to activate the PEL arrangements, and will discuss and agree a suitable timeframe for the transfer of data and learners to the respective alternate providers. - OTC agrees a timeframe for the transfer of learners and all relevant learner records data

-College Director,

-Academic Affairs

-Manager,

-Course Directors,

-Corporate

-Services

-Manager, Core

-Programme Staff

-Arrangements

-Document, detailing
+1. OTC needs to ensure that QQI and O'Driscoll Academic Affairs Document, detailing

-procedures around the
+O'Neil can readily access learner records in the Manager, procedures around the

-full PEL arrangement
+event that PEL arrangements need to be Course Directors, full PEL arrangement

-with O'Driscoll O'Neil.
+activated.
+Corporate with O'Driscoll O'Neil.

+2. PEL Activation commences when the OTC Services

+College Director informs QQI and O'Driscoll Manager, Core All records of

+O'Neil that there is a need to activate the PEL Programme Staff correspondence

+arrangements, and will discuss and agree a between OTC, QQI and

+suitable timeframe for the transfer of data and O'Driscoll O'Neil, during

+learners to the respective alternate providers.
+PEL activation Process.

+3. OTC agrees a timeframe for the transfer of

+learners and all relevant learner records data

+and relevant institutional information, to QQI and O'Driscoll O'Neil.